lxi-tools/liblxi/README.md

 ### 4.2 Installation using package

 liblxi comes prepackaged for various GNU/Linux distributions.
-Visit https://lxi-tools.github.io to see list of supported distributions.
+Please consult your package manager tool to find and install lxi-tools.

 ## 5. Contributing